BIGJRA/BIGJRA.github.io/reborn.md

 Either way, head in to the room at the top when you're ready for a fight.

-Meteor Private Aster and Meteor Private Eclipse.
-Field: Factory Field
+**Meteor Private Aster & Meteor Private Eclipse.
+Field: Factory Field**
 - Rockruff, Lv.
 16, Ability: Steadfast, IVs: 31
     - Thunder Fang
     - Howl